 With origins in Mexico, the Chihuahua is a small dog breed that is built for warmer weather.
 Their small size and short coat mean they get cold very easily and often need sweaters, coats, and more to stay warm as temperatures start to dip.

-A Chihuahua may shake when they are nervous or excited, but, more often than not, they’re shivering because they’re cold.
-Their playful spirit may have them playing in the snow for a little bit, but you can bet they’ll get cold soon and seek warmth shortly after!
+One of the facts about Chihuahuas is that they may shake when they are nervous or excited, but, more often than not, they’re shivering because they’re cold.
+A Chihuahua’s playful spirit may have them playing in the snow for a little bit, but you can bet they’ll get cold soon and seek warmth shortly after!

-Dachshunds are known for their small, long bodies that are low to the ground.
+Some undeniable facts about Dachshunds are that they are known for their small, long bodies that are low to the ground.
 Whether they are short-haired or have a longer-haired coat, it’s still thin, so these dogs tend to get cold easily.
 Plus, their short legs often mean their bellies are low enough to get in the snow, which only contributes to them getting colder faster.

 Due to their small size, the Dachshund can also easily get lost in snowdrifts and deep snow.
 So, if you’re taking your Doxie out with you into the snow, make sure you both bundle up and that you keep a close eye on them.

 5. French Bulldog